cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### typicalAgeRange

-Filter out results based on the targetted age group of the event/place with the `typicalAgeRange` field.
+Filter out results based on the targeted age group of the event/place with the `typicalAgeRange` field.

 For an in-depth understanding of the different fields and parameters to filter on age information we recommend to read our guide (TO DO: link to guide).